mhsquire/screeps/Readme.md

 ##Things I need:
 (Bugs go here)
 - store paths in creep memory.
 - Ramparts are not getting repaired.
 - harvest creeps do not drop off the rest of the energy when they drop off a load.
+- I want my workers to harvest from multiple sources.

 ##Things I want: